nextflow-io/training/docs/basic_training/channels.md

   .view { row -> "${row.col1},${row.col4}" }
 ```

-You can also process multiple csv files at the same time:
+You can also process multiple CSV files at the same time:

 ```groovy linenums="1"
 Channel